Zenshin Wellness

 Unfortunately, no. Of course, I do my best to alleviate your symptom(s) at each session.
 However, your habits and posture can influence your body alignment.
 It is important to change them for better and quicker improvement of your symptom(s).

-How many sessions you will need depends on your condition and your dedication to follow some self-care advice.
-Usually, I would recommend new clients for two to three sessions in a short period as the frequency is effective in re-educating their brains about what the ideal posture is and how their bodies are meant to move.
+I would recommend new clients for two to three sessions in a short period is effective in re-educating their brains about what how their bodies are meant to move.

 6. Can you mainly massage my neck, shoulders and/or lower back?